Windz-GameDev/Recommendation-Systems-Research/README.md

 6. **IMDb Integration**: Retrieves movie descriptions, ratings, and popularity scores to enhance recommendation quality.

-7. **Scalable Design**: Works with both small datasets (MovieLens Small) and large datasets (MovieLens 32M).
+7. **Scalable Design**: Works with both small datasets (MovieLens Latest Small) and large datasets (MovieLens 32M).

 ## Local LLM Optimization

 - **KoboldCPP Integration**: Designed to work seamlessly with KoboldCPP for local LLM hosting
 - **Context Shifting**: Prompts are sent and ordered in such a way that instead of processing approximately 1000-1500 tokens each time, only approximately 100 tokens are processed for the vast majority of prompts due to Kobold's Context Shifting.
 - **Reduced Reprocessing**: Caches movie descriptions and user preferences to minimize redundant LLM calls
-- **Few-shot Learning**: Uses carefully crafted few-shot examples to guide smaller models toward consistent similarity scoring with retry in case of failure and regex searching of responses to extract the nuerical scores
+- **Few-shot Learning**: Uses carefully crafted few-shot examples to guide smaller models toward consistent similarity scoring with retry in case of failure and regex searching of responses to extract the numerical scores
 - **Optimized Prompts**: Streamlined prompts that maximize performance on small models while minimizing token usage

 ## Recent Results